petrickjerico/tp/docs/DeveloperGuide.md

 2. The system asks for confirmation.
 3. The user confirms it.
 4. The system deletes the task.
-   Use case ends
+   Use case ends.

 **Extensions**
 * 2a.
 Disconfirmation
     * 2a1.
 User disconfirms it.
     * 2a2.
 System stops implementation.
-   Use case ends
+   Use case ends.
 * 3a.
 Invalid task specified
     * 3a1.
 System signals to the user that the task is invalid.
-    Use case ends
+    Use case ends.
 * *a.
 Cancellation
    * a1.
 User asks for cancellation of current command.
-    Use case ends
+    Use case ends.

 #### Use case: UC11 Search for tasks
 **MSS**
 1. The user requests to search for tasks.
 2. The system asks for query key.
 3. The user types in the query key.
 4. The system replies with all the tasks that matched the query key.
-   Use case ends
+   Use case ends.

 **Extensions**
 * *a.
 Cancellation
    * *a1.
 User asks for cancellation of current command.
     Use case ends.

 #### Use case: UC12 View all tasks
 **MSS**:
-1. User requests to view all the tasks
+1. User requests to view all the tasks.
 2. StudyBananas shows all the tasks.
-Use case ends
+Use case ends.

 #### Use case: UC13 View quiz score and past attempt
 **MSS**:
 1. User requests to <ins> UC03 see all available flashcard sets </ins>
 2. User requests for the score and past attempt of a quiz regarding a flashcard set using a given flashcard set index
 3. StudyBananas shows the score and most recent past attempt for the requested flashcard set.
-   Use case ends
+   Use case ends.

 **Extensions**:
 * 2a.
 Flashcard set is not present at entered index
    * a1.
 StudyBananas shows an error to indicate the invalid index
+   Use case resumes at step 2.
 * 3a.
 Flashcard set has not been quizzed yet
    * a1.
 StudyBananas shows an error to indicate that flashcard set has not been quizzed
+   Use case ends.

 ### Non-Functional Requirements